GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 ### The `main.py` file

-The `main.py` file contains the backend logic of the website, including receiving Cloud Pub/Sub messages, communicating with Cloud Storage and Cloud Datastore, and rendering HTML templates.
+The `main.py` file contains the backend logic of the website, including receiving Cloud Pub/Sub messages, communicating with Cloud Storage and Datastore, and rendering HTML templates.

 1. Create a `main.py` file in your host directory.